Armenian genocide recognition: Israel

-Officially, Israel neither recognizes nor denies the Armenian genocide.
-This policy stems from a few geopolitical considerations.
-First, according to The Times of Israel, "Israel is a small country in a hostile neighborhood that can't afford to antagonize the few friends it has in the region.
+Until 2026, Israel neither recognized nor denied the Armenian genocide, a policy historically stemming from a few geopolitical considerations.
+According to The Times of Israel, "Israel is a small country in a hostile neighborhood that can't afford to antagonize the few friends it has in the region.
 Even more powerful states refuse to employ the 'genocide' term for fear of alienating Turkey...."
-Second, Israel shares a "budding friendship" with Azerbaijan, a "Shiite Muslim but moderate country bordering Iran" that also strongly opposes recognition.
-Third, according to former Israeli minister Yossi Sarid (one of the country's most vocal supporters of Armenian genocide recognition), Israel tends to follow policies set by the United States, which had not recognized it.
-Despite these concerns, many prominent Israeli figures from different sides of the political spectrum have called for recognition.
+Israel also shares what has been referred to as a "budding friendship" with Azerbaijan, a "Shiite Muslim but moderate country bordering Iran" that also strongly opposes recognition.
+According to former Israeli minister Yossi Sarid, one of the country's most vocal supporters of recognition, Israel tends to follow policies set by the United States, which had not recognized it.

+Despite these concerns, many prominent Israeli figures from across the political spectrum called for recognition.
 In 2003, the Catholicos of All Armenians Karekin II visited the then Ashkenazi Chief Rabbi of Israel Yona Metzger who accepted an invitation to visit Armenia by Karekin II, a trip that he made in 2005, including a visit to the Tsitsernakaberd (the Genocide Memorial in Yerevan).
 While doing so he formally recognized the Armenian genocide as a historical fact.
 A 2007 survey found that more than 70% of Israelis thought that Israel should recognize the genocide, with 44% willing to break off relations with Turkey over the issue.

 Israel appeared to move closer to officially recognizing the genocide in 2011 when the Knesset held its first open discussion on the matter.
 By a unanimous vote of 20–0, the Knesset approved referring the subject to the Education Committee for more extensive deliberation.
 Israel's speaker of the Knesset told an Israel-based Armenian action committee that he intended to introduce an annual parliamentary session to mark the genocide.
 A special parliamentary session held in 2012 to determine if Israel would recognize the Armenian genocide ended inconclusively.
-Then–Knesset Speaker Reuven Rivlin and Cabinet Minister Gilad Erdan were among those supporting formal recognition by the government.
-The recognition was not approved at that time and in 2015, Rafael Harpaz, Israel's ambassador to Azerbaijan, said in an interview that Foreign Minister Avigdor Lieberman has made it clear that Israel will not recognize the Armenian genocide, given Israel's hopes that its political and economic relationship with Turkey and later Azerbaijan could improve.
+Then-Knesset speaker Reuven Rivlin and Cabinet Minister Gilad Erdan were among those supporting formal recognition by the government.
+The recognition was not approved at that time and in 2015, Rafael Harpaz, Israel's ambassador to Azerbaijan, said in an interview that Foreign Minister Avigdor Lieberman has made it clear that Israel would not recognize the Armenian genocide, given Israel's hopes that its political and economic relationship with Turkey and later Azerbaijan could improve.